KochC/KochC/README.md

 #### I am working on IoT projects with

 ![i][arrow]
 Hardware- and Softwaredevelopment for ESP8266 and ESP32
-![i][arrow]
-Hardware- and Softwaredevelopment for ESP8266 and ESP32

 #### and different app projects using